What Should I Do if I Put the Wrong Fuel in My Car?

 What to do when you put petrol in a diesel car

 Putting petrol in a diesel car can cause more damage than putting diesel in a petrol.
-If this does happen, don’t fret – there is significant damage limitation if you realise you’ve used the wrong fuel before you start the engine.
+If this does happen, don’t fret – you can do damage limitation if you realise you’ve used the wrong fuel before you start the engine.

-All you have to do is call your breakdown provider or mobile mechanic and they’ll get it sorted – just make sure to go to get your car checked over!
+All you have to do is call your breakdown provider or mobile mechanic and they’ll get it sorted.

 Then it's just a case of draining your tank and refilling it with the correct fuel.
 If you spot your mistake quickly, you should be okay, as it’s commonly agreed that you can mix up to 5% diesel in a petrol tank without breaking your car or the bank.